Discussion paper on the review of the Physical Activities Regulations

 Nuclear

-by Nicole Corrado, 2 months agohttps://letstalknuclearsafety.ca/regdoc-234-operations-programs-reactor-facilities I am quite concerned with 3.9.8, which mandates testing “fish tissue and other receptor species tests for exposure uptake”.
+by Nicole Corrado, over 1 year agohttps://letstalknuclearsafety.ca/regdoc-234-operations-programs-reactor-facilities I am quite concerned with 3.9.8, which mandates testing “fish tissue and other receptor species tests for exposure uptake”.
 As Canada is moving away from animal testing, this seems counterintuitive to include animal testing in a document to modernize practices, especially when there is no mention of phasing out and replacing the practice.
 Mining is harmful to all life, and to the planet.
 Forcing fish and birds to be exposed to the effluent, and cutting them up to test them for selenium and other pollutants is cruel and outdated.
 Canada is phasing out toxicity testing on animals.
 Please...
 Continue reading

 -